How to Become a Pilot After 12th in India?

 The cost of becoming a pilot in India varies depending on the flying school you choose and the type of training program you opt for.
 However, you can expect to spend at least ₹35-45 lakhs on your pilot training.

-7. What are some tips for becoming a successful pilot?
+7. What are some tips for becoming a successful pilot in India?

 Here are some tips for becoming a successful pilot: